-Schrodinger is available at HPC2N to users with their own license, except for Desmond and Maestro which we have an academic license for.
+Schrodinger is available at HPC2N to users with their own license.

 The Schrodinger suite is collection of programs for computational chemistry and molecular modelling.

 The suite contains programs such as Maestro, Desmond and Jaguar.